zkry/awqat/README.md

 ## Viewing the times

-By calling `(awqat-times-for-day)` you can see the various times for the day with the time remaining for the next prayer.
+By calling `M-x awqat-times-for-day` you can see the various times for the day with the time remaining for the next prayer.

 ## A note on the calculation